Bill-Nova/O-N-2-Quick_Insertion_Sort/README.md

-//If you can't understand my code watch MP4 (not loop unroling)
+//If you can't understand my code watch MP4 (not loop unroling)(Maybe because there is too little data, updating the intermediate value in game will be slower)
 -------------------
 //and This indicates that you don't actually understand what the computer is doing.
 -------------------